danieleschmidt/vid-diffusion-benchmark-suite/docs/ARCHITECTURE.md

 ## Overview

-The Video Diffusion Benchmark Suite is designed as a modular, scalable system for evaluating video generation models.
-The architecture follows clean separation of concerns with pluggable components.
+The Video Diffusion Benchmark Suite is designed as a modular, scalable system for evaluating video generation models across 300+ implementations.
+The architecture follows clean separation of concerns with pluggable components, enabling standardized comparison of latency, quality, and VRAM trade-offs.

+## Problem Statement

+The video generation field has exploded with 300+ models but lacks standardized evaluation.
+This creates:
+- **Incomparable Results**: Different evaluation protocols across papers
+- **Resource Uncertainty**: Unknown hardware requirements for deployment
+- **Quality Confusion**: Inconsistent quality metrics and benchmarks
+- **Performance Gaps**: No unified efficiency measurements

+## Solution Architecture

+Our solution provides a unified benchmarking platform with:
+- **Standardized Evaluation**: Fixed protocols across all models
+- **Resource Profiling**: Comprehensive hardware requirement analysis
+- **Quality Metrics**: Unified FVD, IS, CLIP, and temporal consistency scoring
+- **Live Leaderboard**: Real-time model comparison and ranking

 ## System Architecture